tis-innovation-park/tm-vmm/doc/tm-developer.md

 Do you wish for another media (IRC, forum...) propose it on the mailing list.

+# Adding bash code or fixing bugs

+## Add a new command line option

+If you want to a new command line option to tm-vmm you should update the bin/tm-vmm.tmpl file.
+Make sure to add code to parse the command line and also as an entry in the help printout.

+Update the documentation accordingly.

+## Add bash functions

+If you want to fix bugs or add new features add this in the scripts directory.

+If you add a bash file, make sure to update the Makefile.tmpl accordingly.

 # Writing documentation

 All documentation is written in Markdown format.
 We use pandoc to